 If the chip or crack is minor and you have no pain or swelling, we recommend keeping the area clean and switching to soft foods to prevent further breakage.
 However, if you have a significant crack or chip, we think this is a dental emergency.
 If a tooth is cracked all the way up to the root, it can quickly become infected and die.

 When in doubt, always contact our Glendale dental office so that we can recommend a treatment plan for your cracked tooth.

 Avoiding dental emergencies

-There are a few different types of dental emergencies, but what they usually share in common is pain and swelling.
+There are a few different types of dental emergencies, but what they usually share in common is tooth pain and swelling in the mouth, face or jaw.
 Dental pain can often stem from infection.

 The most common dental emergencies we treat at Lucio H. Kim, DDS, are dental infections.
 Our Glendale dentist recommends preventative care to avoid infections that can lead to dental emergencies.